Multiple Red Bull Illume winning photographer Lorenz Holder, and trail biking legend Thomas Öhler teamed up for a long day of shooting.

 In their quest to lit incredible scenaries, 2 photographers teamed up to work on Earth’s greatest light show.
 Learn how this incredible project came together.

-Want to get started with Hi-Sync photography and sync your flash faster than 1/200th of a second?
+Want to get started with Hi-Sync / HSS photography and sync your flash faster than 1/200th of a second?
 Understand why this technology opens up a new world of possibilities!

 ELB 1200 - LIGHTING THE SPIRIT